-Virtual Academy teachers will be provided 240 minutes of self-directed planning time per week, in no less than 45 minute increments each day.
+Virtual Academy teachers will be provided 240 minutes of self-directed planning time per week, in no less than 45minute increments each day.

 Resource teachers, Speech and Language Pathologists, Physical and Occupational Therapists, Counselors, Media Specialists and all other Unit I employees will structure their schedules to allow for flexibility while still providing the same time as described above for Unit I employees within the student day for planning and preparation.
+All Unit I employees without a defined/scheduled planning period should establish one through consultation with their administrator.
+A coverage system should be developed in collaboration between administration and positions that may be asked to provide emergency support to students, such that planning times can be honored.

-a) Special Education - Special education teachers who do not have a recurring daily planning period designed for IEP case work, over and above normal planning as described above, will be provided with one full day each quarter during the normal student day for IEP case work at the teacher's own direction.
-The scheduling of these days of IEP planning will be developed in collaboration between the principal and the teacher so as to address the workload most efficiently.

-- b) In addition to the days described in paragraph a) above, special education teachers who serve as case managers for five (5) or more students with IEPs may request up to one additional day per quarter for IEP case work.
+- a) Special Education Special education teachers who do not have a recurring daily planning period designed for IEP case work, over and above normal planning as described above, will be provided with one full day each quarter during the normal student day for IEP case work at the teacher's own direction.
+The scheduling of these days of IEP planning will be developed in collaboration between the principal and the teacher so as to address the workload most efficiently. - b) In addition to the days described in paragraph a) above, special education teachers who serve as case managers for five (5) or more students with IEPs may request up to one additional day per quarter for IEP case work.
 The principal will approve these additional days, as long as they are not scheduled so as to conflict with the school's educational program.
 The scheduling of these days of IEP planning will be developed in collaboration between the principal and the teacher so as to address the workload most efficiently.

-- 1) Report Card Preparation:
+1) Report Card Preparation:

-- a) Quarters 1, 2 and 3:
+a) Quarters 1, 2 and 3: